AI accelerated RPA: Interview with Olivier Chosson, Novelis COO

 - Sending a structured email pre-completed with a Desktop Automation solution, based on information collected in real-time, that accumulated 1,100 actions per month!

-- Collecting and consolidating customer information KYC (know your customer) to avoid browsing and data re-entry by employees: we recorded 70,000 occurrences over 4 weeks.
+- Collecting and consolidating customer information KYC (know your customer) to relieve their employees from browsing and data re-entry: we recorded 70,000 occurrences over 4 weeks.

-- Another KYC related opportunity with more than 4,000 occurrences identified, saving tens of hours of processing time.
-Which was primarily the recovery of contact details.
+- Another KYC related opportunity with more than 4,000 identified occurrences, saving tens of hours of processing time, mostly concerning the recovery of contact details.